geopython/stetl/docs/using.rst

 Reusable Stetl Configs
 ----------------------
 What we saw in the last example is that it is hard to reuse this `etl.cfg` when we have for example a different input file or want to map to different output files.
 For this Stetl supports `config parameter substitution`.

-Dynamic or secret (e.g. database credentials) parameters in `etl.cfg` are declared symbolically and substituted at runtime via the commandline or the OS environment (new in 2018).
+Dynamic or secret (e.g. database credentials) parameters in `etl.cfg` are declared symbolically and substituted at runtime via the commandline or the OS environment.

 A variable is declared between curly brackets like `{out_xml}`.
 See example `6_cmdargs <https://github.com/geopython/stetl/tree/master/examples/basics/6_cmdargs>`_. ::